The post-Brexit points-based system for skilled workers explained

 How soon will the new points-based system take effect?

-If you are a business owner and want to employ foreigners to work for you in 2021, it is worth already applying for a sponsorship license to allow you to do this, so you are not left behind when the new rules take effect.
+If you are a business owner and want to employ foreigners to work for you in 2021, it is worth already applying for a sponsor licence to allow you to do this, so you are not left behind when the new rules take effect.
 Our legal team can advise you and file all necessary documentation towards your application.

 Will all future immigration applications be decided using the new points-based system?